-Borrowing: Up to 4 documents for a maximum time period of 3 weeks.
+Borrowing: Up to 4 documents for a maximum of 3 weeks.

 India and South Asia Studies Center (CEIAS)

-The Library for the India and South Asia Studies Center is housed in la bibliothèque de la Maison de l'Asie, the House of Asia Library.
-La Maison de l'Asie Library contains documentation and collections from a number of research centers: the EHESS/EPHE, and, the Library of the French School of the Far East (EFEO).
-It holds 30,000 works, 3000 articles, 270 maps, 445 periodicals (54 of which are in current circulation), and, periodicals available in the Reading Room for CEIAS researchers.
+The Library for the India and South Asia Studies Center is housed in 'la bibliothèque de la Maison de l'Asie', the House of Asia Library.
+La library contains documentation and collections from a number of research centers: the EHESS/EPHE, and the Library of the French School of the Far East (EFEO).
+It holds 30,000 titles, 3000 articles, 270 maps, 445 periodicals (54 of which are in current circulation), and periodicals available in the Reading Room for CEIAS researchers.

 Opening hours: Monday-Friday 9am-6pm.

-Access: In order to consult works on-site, you need to show id and a photo.
+Access: In order to consult documents on-site, you need to show id and a photo.
 Documents cannot be ordered after 5pm.

 Borrowing: To obtain borrowing rights, you need id and a reference letter from a member of the Center.
 Registration for borrowing is on the 4th floor in the Bureau des documentalistes, the Documentation Staff Office.
 From January 2016, registration for borrowing will be done centrally through the House of Asia Library.